 ⦁ An audio signal is measured in decibels (dB’s) (P to P or RMS).

 Without going into the history and mathematics of decibels, all our DAWs and Loudness Meters are calibrated to zero / 0 DB’s.
 This is called the Full Scale (dBFS).
-That is why we work with levels that are measured with negative to zero.
+That is why we work with levels that are measured from negative to zero.
 With positive dB ratings, we go into the red our, and the signal will start to clip and distort.

-When either the Peaks or the RMS in a signal are too high, the signal will distort because the receiving devices are not designed to handle that amount of volume.
+When the Peaks or the RMS in a signal are too high, the signal will distort because the receiving devices are not designed to handle that amount of volume.
 So we calibrate to zero across all audio devices, from audio production to audio reception.

 A music arrangement will have an overall or average loudness.
 This is measured in RMS.
 If we mix and master the arrangement and there is a drum hit giving us a peak that we keep below 0dB, the rest of the arrangement might be too soft.
 The reason for that is because the momentary high volume is a peak in the arrangement.
 That is why we use compressors and normalization to master to an average (RMS) perceived loudness.